kingananas20/kingananas20/README.md

 I'm @kingananas20.
 I'm currently learning Rust.
-I can already do Python and JavaScript.
+I can already code in Python and JavaScript.